Comscore deepens Google partnership to boost YouTube visibility; eyes OEM deals to sharpen CTV metrics in India

 Navigating the challenges of Digital and OTT Measurement

-Despite the absence of OTT measurement, Comscore has developed a comprehensive digital measurement methodology that includes panelists and tagging techniques.
+Despite the absence of OTT measurement, Comscore has developed a unified digital measurement (UDM) methodology that combines data from online panelists and web tagging techniques.

 This approach has been successfully implemented in various countries, including the US, Spain, and Australia, and is now being tailored for the Indian market.
 "We're not measuring OTTs yet, but we are measuring digital through our methodology," Fosk explained, underscoring the company's commitment to refining its tools for the Indian context.